 - Husband’s payment of wages to employees when the evidence did not show that the wages were too high.

-- The father taking a vacation trip with the children since it was consistent with the marital lifestyle.
+- The father’s taking a vacation trip with the children since it was consistent with the marital lifestyle.

-How can a person charged with dissipation of marital funds defend himself?
+How can a person charged with the dissipation of marital funds defend himself?

-Once the other side has proved that substantial expenditures were made at a time when the marriage was undergoing an irretrievable breakdown [provided the three year and the five-year tests are met], the party charged with dissipation must establish by “clear and specific” evidence how the funds were spent.
-General and vague testimony that the funds were spent on marital purposes, or bills, should not cut it.
-Practically, however, this depends upon the submission of a notice of intent to claim dissipation that addresses the specific funds that are claimed to be dissipated.
+Once the other side has proved that substantial expenditures were made at a time when the marriage was undergoing an irretrievable breakdown [provided the three-year and the five-year tests are met], the party charged with dissipation must establish by “clear and specific” evidence how the funds were spent.
+General and vague testimony that the funds were spent on marital purposes should not cut it.
+Practically, however, this depends on submitting a detailed notice of intent to claim dissipation that addresses the specific funds claimed to be dissipated.
 I discuss this issue in Section 8-22[f] “Burden of Proof for Claim of Dissipation” of my book.

 What’s this that I hear about a “notice of intent to claim dissipation?”
 How does that work?

-- The notice must minimally contain a date or period of time during which the marriage began undergoing an irretrievable breakdown, an identification of the property dissipated, and a date or period of time during which the dissipation occurred.
+- The notice must minimally contain a date or period during which the marriage began undergoing an irretrievable breakdown, an identification of the property dissipated, and a date or the period during which the dissipation occurred.

 A certificate or service of the notice of intent to claim dissipation must also be filed with the clerk of the court.

 Successful notices of intent to claim dissipation will generally be more detailed.
-In a number of cases where dissipation is a totality of smaller expenses, the notice of intent to claim dissipation often will include a spreadsheet as an Exhibit providing a line-by-line itemization of the expenses claimed.
-This requires detailed discovery of credit cards and any other accounts from which there are non-marital expenditures.
+In a number of cases where dissipation depends on adding up numerous smaller expenses, the Notice will often include a spreadsheet as an Exhibit.
+That spreadsheet will provide a line-by-line itemization of the expenses claimed.
+This requires detailed discovery of credit cards and any other accounts from which there are claimed non-marital expenditures.

 Updated: December 2024